Making Children Mind Without Losing Yours

 5. Emphasize the need for order.

 6. Always require your child to be accountable and responsible for his or her own actions.

 7. Always communicate love to your child even though their behavior may have been irresponsible.

 8. Always give your child choices that reinforce cooperation but not competition.

-9. If spanking is necessary, it should be done when you are in control of your emotions.
+9. If you choose to spank your child (many parents don’t), it should be done when you are in control of your emotions.